The Black Crown

-The Black Crown (stylized as THE BLΔCK CRΦWN) is the third studio album by American deathcore band Suicide Silence, which was released July 12, 2011 through Century Media Records.
-It is the final album to feature vocalist Mitch Lucker, who died on November 1, 2012.
+The Black Crown (stylized as THE BLΔCK CRΦWN) is the third studio album by American deathcore band Suicide Silence, which was released July 12, 2011, through Century Media Records.
+It is the final album to feature vocalist Mitch Lucker, who died on November 1, 2012, as well as the first album to feature bassist Dan Kenny, who joined the band shortly after the recording of the previous album.

 With anticipation for their third full-length after the release of No Time to Bleed, Suicide Silence prepared recording for The Black Crown on a course of several months starting from the beginning of 2010 with writing ideas and plans before their arrival to the studio for recording in 2011.
 The album was produced by Steve Evetts.

 Lyrical themes

 Vocalist Mitch Lucker revealed that the controversial anti-religious lyrics that were included on Suicide Silence's previous albums would not be included on The Black Crown.
 When asked by Kerrang!, Lucker revealed that the album's lyrical themes would feature more of the personal topics that No Time to Bleed had in-concept.
 Lucker explained: "I'm not trying to put people's beliefs down - it's about me and my life.
 This is my head cracked open and poured on the paper!
 I still have the same beliefs and same views, but I'm more open to everything," he adds.
 "At this point in my life, I don't see the good in making people hate you for something you say.
 This record is for everybody."